AnderBiguri/AnderBiguri/README.md

  Within this context, I have coded the [TIGRE toolbox](https://github.com/CERN/TIGRE) a MATLAB/python + CUDA high performance toolbox for GPU accelerated iterative reconstruction of CT images.
  Mostly proficient in MATLAB, Python (numpy, pytorch, etc) , some C and C++ and CUDA.

- Nowadays, I work at University of Cambridge's Department of Applied Mathematics and Theoretical Physics, working on model-driven machine learning techniques for CT recon.
+ Nowadays, I work at University of Cambridge's Department of Applied Mathematics and Theoretical Physics, working on model-driven machine learning techniques for CT recon, and thus making a new library called [LION](https://github.com/CambridgeCIA/LION).

 <!---